Here’s our ultimate guide to the best things to do in Kiama, one of the most beautiful coastal towns in New South Wales.

 On the last Sunday of the month, there is the Jamberoo Arts and Craft Fair, which is a fun and interesting attraction.

-The famous Jamberoo Action Park is located close to town, and is a fantastic spot for kids and adults.
-Or head over to Illawarra Treetop Walk.
+The famous Jamberoo Action Park is located close to town and is a fantastic spot for kids and adults.
+Or head over to Illawarra Treetop Walk and try a thrilling Illawarra Fly Zipline Tour.

 Do not miss the Jamberoo Lookout on your drive.
 It has great panorama views of the rolling hills and paddocks with the ocean in the background.
 Great at the end of the day when the lighting is soft.